 It is the Governing Body's responsibility to bring independent judgement to bear on issues of strategy, performance, resources and standards of conduct.

-The Governing Body is provided with regular and timely information on the overall financial performance of City Lit together with other information such as performance against funding targets, proposed capital expenditure, quality matters and personnel-related matters such as health and safety and environmental issues.
+The Governing Body is provided with regular and timely information on the overall financial performance of City Lit together with other information such as performance against funding targets, proposed capital expenditure, quality matters and personnel related matters such as health and safety and environmental issues.
 The Governing Body meets at least once a term.

 The Governing Body conducts its business through a number of Committees.
-Each Committee has terms of reference, which have been approved by the Governing Body.
+Each committee has terms of reference, which have been approved by the Governing Body.
 These Committees are: Audit & Risk, Finance & Commercial, Governance & People, Quality, and Remuneration.
-Full minutes of all meetings, except those deemed to be confidential by the Governing Body, are available on request.
+Full minutes of all meetings, except those deemed to be confidential by the Governing Body, are available on the College's website (www.citylit.ac.uk) or from the Director of Governance at: Katrina.Osullivan@citylit.ac.uk or the College's registered address.

-The Clerk to the Governors maintains a register of financial and personal interests of the Governors, which is available for inspection on request.
+The Director of Governance maintains a register of financial and personal interests of the Governors, which is available for inspection on request.

-All Governors are able to obtain independent professional advice in furtherance of their duties at City Lit's expense and have access to the Clerk to the Governing Body, who is responsible to the Board for ensuring that all applicable procedures and regulations are complied with.
-The appointment, evaluation and removal of the Clerk are matters for the Governing Body as a whole.
-Formal agendas, papers and reports are supplied to Governors in a timely manner, prior to Board meetings.
-Briefings are also provided on an ad hoc basis.
+All Governors are able to obtain independent professional advice in furtherance of their duties at City Lit's expense and have access to the Director of Governance, who is responsible to the Board for ensuring that all applicable procedures and regulations are complied with.
+The appointment, evaluation and removal of the Director of Governance are matters for the Governing Body as a whole.